mdelozzo/uq-course/docs/lectures/index.md

-# Introduction
+# 1. Introduction

 This course is about uncertainty quantification (UQ) in numerical simulation.

+## Model and uncertainties

 The two actors in the play are the *models* and the *uncertainties*.

-## Uncertainties and models

-A first question arises:
+### Models

 ??? question "What is a model?"

     In this course,
-    a model is a function $f$:
+    a model is a **function** $f$:

     - representing a causal phenomenon,
     - with input variables $x\in\mathcal{X}$,
     - with output variables $y:=f\left(x\right)\in\mathcal{Y}$.

-    These input and output variables can be
+    These **input and output variables** can be

-    - either monodimensional,
+    - either monodimensional, e.g.

-      *e.g.* the temperature at given location and time,
+        * the temperature at given location and time,

-    - or multidimensional,
+    - or multidimensional, e.g.

-      e.g. the temperature at various points along a line, the temperature at various nodes of a spatial mesh, the temperature at a given location every minut, etc.
+        * the temperature at various points along a line,
+        * the temperature at various nodes of a spatial mesh,
+        * the temperature at a given location every minute.

-    Among the outputs, some may interest us more than others: these are the quantities of interest.
+    Among the output variables, some may interest us more than others; we call the **variables of interest**.

     ??? example "Examples of models"

-        - An analytical expression such as $f(x)=\pi x^2$ to compute the area enclosed by a circle of radius $x$,
+        - An analytical expression, e.g.

+            * $f(x)=\pi x^2$ to compute the area enclosed by a circle of radius $x$,

-        - a numerical simulator such as the Simulink-Matlab model of an electromagnetic interference (EMI) filter,
+        - a numerical simulator, e.g.

-        - a measurement process such as a test campaign based on an experimental design of experiments (DOE),
+            * a computational fluid dynamics (CFD) model for the airflow over an aircraft wing,

         - ...

-    Advantages:
+    Models have many advantages, such as

-    - Explainable because it is based on physical theories or measurements.
+    - explainability, because a model is based on physical theories.
-    - Good accuracy level w.r.t. the modelled phenomenon.
+    - accuracy with respect to the modelled phenomenon.

     !!! example "Applications"

-        - Design optimization,
-        - trade-off studies,
-        - reliability,
+        Models can be used to

+        - compare several designs (trade-off study),
+        - improve a design, or even look for a totally disruptive one,
+        - ensure that a design meets certain requirements (reliability),
-        - understanding of complex phenomena,
+        - analyse and (hope to) understand complex phenomena,
-        - ...
+        - etc.

+        More generally,
-        More generally, computer experimentation (*in silico* vs. *in situ*).
+        models can be used instead of experiments (*in silico* vs. *in situ*).

-followed by a second one:
+        This is computer experimentation.

+### Uncertainties

 ??? question "What is uncertainty?
 What are uncertainties?"